 Many Indians have witnessed and experienced discrimination in one of the most popular beach destination of India, Goa.
 Anjuna Beach is one of the beaches where you’ll hardly find Indians due to local Goans’ behavior against them.
-Although no beach in Goa or anywhere in India legally restricts the entry of Indians, but Goans do not allow Indians on some beaches as they think they cause nuisance for foreigners.
+Although no beach in Goa or anywhere in India legally restricts the entry of Indians, Goans do not allow Indians on some beaches as they think they cause a nuisance for foreigners.
 Locals justify their racist behavior by saying “they’re trying to protect beachwear-clad foreign guests from lusty gazes.”

 5. “Foreigner-only” beaches of Pondicherry

-You won’t find discrimination against Indian only on the beaches of Goa.
+You won’t find discrimination against Indians only on the beaches of Goa.
 People of Pondicherry also like to keep Indians at bay.
 One can see rope or barricade demarcations that are created by the shack and restaurant owners to stop Indians from entering.
 An Indian traveler wrote in his travel experience that after severe reproach, they were allowed to enter through the back door.